How one Positive Money Supporter Challenged The Mainstream Media and Won

 It’s under this erroneous sense that banks act as intermediaries, and thus require savings to fund investment, that policymakers and commentators preach the politics of austerity.
 Once you understand the basis of our monetary system you soon realise how ridiculous this proposition is.
-In fact, everyone saved and paid down their debts, the amount of money in our economy (the money supply, in economists’ terms) would actually shrink and we’d be faced with a depression.
+In fact, if everyone saved and paid down their debts, the amount of money in our economy (the money supply, in economists’ terms) would actually shrink and we’d be faced with a depression.

-The mainstream media’s influence on shaping popular understandings of the money and banking system is very great.
+The mainstream media’s influence on shaping popular understandings of the money and banking system is huge.
 It’s why this victory is so important and why, since joining Positive Money in 2017, working with news editors and reporters to educate them on how the monetary system really works, has been one of the most fulfilling parts of my role.
 Dr Laws took a great initiative last August.
 Whilst it took over eight months for them to publish the final outcome — and sadly he was not the first Positive Money supporter who has had to correct the BBC — it is still a positive development.

-The BBC is undoubtedly Britain’s flagship media outlet, and therefore improving the BBC’s reporting of financial articles is a hugely important step in reforming our monetary system.
+The BBC is Britain’s flagship media outlet, and therefore improving the BBC’s reporting of financial articles is a hugely important step in reforming our monetary system.
 We’ll continue to work with journalists on accurately depicting the true workings of our money and banking system, until battles like Dr Laws’ become things of the past.